Aliases for USP2 Gene

 GeneCards Summary for USP2 Gene

 USP2 (Ubiquitin Specific Peptidase 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and DNA Damage.
+Diseases associated with USP2 include ovarian serous cystadenocarcinoma and cystadenocarcinoma.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include identical protein binding and cysteine-type endopeptidase activity.
-An important paralog of this gene is USP49.
+An important paralog of this gene is USP50.

 UniProtKB/Swiss-Prot for USP2 Gene

 Hydrolase that deubiquitinates polyubiquitinated target proteins such as MDM2, MDM4 and CCND1.
 Isoform 1 and isoform 4 possess both ubiquitin-specific peptidase and isopeptidase activities.
 Deubiquitinates MDM2 without reversing MDM2-mediated p53/TP53 ubiquitination and thus indirectly promotes p53/TP53 degradation and limits p53 activity.
 Has no deubiquitinase activity against p53/TP53.
 Prevents MDM2-mediated degradation of MDM4.
 Plays a role in the G1/S cell-cycle progression in normal and cancer cells.
 Plays a role in the regulation of myogenic differentiation of embryonic muscle cells.
 Regulates the circadian clock by modulating its intrinsic circadian rhythm and its capacity to respond to external cues.
 Associates with clock proteins and deubiquitinates core clock component PER1 but does not affect its overall stability.
 Regulates the nucleocytoplasmic shuttling and nuclear retention of PER1 and its repressive role on the clock transcription factors CLOCK and ARNTL/BMAL1 (By similarity).